aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

     ![Custom Action](./images/03-custom-action-review.png)

 ### Create Amazon EventBridge Rule to capture the Custom Action

- Events from AWS services are delivered to CloudWatch Events and Amazon EventBridge in near real time.
-You can write simple rules to indicate which events you're interested in and what automated actions to take when an event matches a rule.
-The actions that can be automatically triggered include: an AWS Lambda function, Amazon EC2 Run Command, Relaying the event to Amazon Kinesis Data Streams, an AWS Step Functions state machine, an Amazon SNS topic, a ECS task, and others.

-In this section, you will define an EventBridge rule that will match events (Findings) coming from Security Hub which were forwarded by the custom action you defined above.
+In this section, you will define an EventBridge rule that will match events (findings) coming from Security Hub which were forwarded by the custom action you defined above.

 1. Navigate to the **Amazon EventBridge** Console.